altera-fpga/hls-samples/Tutorials/GettingStarted/fpga_compile/README.md

 Compared to CPU or GPU, generating a device image for FPGA hardware is a computationally intensive and time-consuming process.
 It is usual for an FPGA compile to take several hours to complete.
 For this reason, only ahead-of-time (or "offline") kernel compilation mode is supported for FPGA.
 The long compile time for FPGA hardware makes just-in-time (or "online") compilation impractical.

 Long compile times are detrimental to developer productivity.
-The Intel® oneAPI DPC++/C++ Compiler provides several mechanisms that enable developers targeting FPGAs to iterate quickly on their designs.
+The HLS IP Gen Compiler provides several mechanisms that enable developers targeting FPGAs to iterate quickly on their designs.
 By circumventing the time-consuming process of full FPGA compilation wherever possible, developers can enjoy the fast compile times familiar to CPU and GPU developers.

 ### Multiarchitecture Binary versus IP Component